websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 # Installing on WebLogic

-If you are choosing to use Weblogic as your application server, it is *highly recommended* to install DXP to a WebLogic Managed server.
+If you are choosing to use WebLogic as your application server, it is *highly recommended* to install DXP to a WebLogic Managed server.
 A managed server can start or stop DXP quickly and can be converted to a cluster configuration.
 The instructions below describe installing DXP to a Managed Server.

 Before installing DXP, configure an Admin Server and a Managed Server following [WebLogic's documentation](http://www.oracle.com/technetwork/middleware/weblogic/documentation/index.html).